Createdd/Writing/2018/articles/MLIntroP1.md

 ### Classification

 To classify data the result shall eiter be 0 or 1 (binary classification).
-From a regression point of view this means to classify output, that is >=0.5 as 1 and < 0 as 0.
+From a regression point of view this can mean to classify output, that is >=0.5 as 1 and < 0 as 0 (whereas 0,5 is the decision boundary).

 The adapted hypothesis, using the logistic/sigmoid function, would now be:

 ![normalEquation](../assets/mlIntro/logRegHypoth.png)

+It returns the probability for the output being 1.